ErikNovak/research-tools/README.md

 # Research Tools
-This repository contains the various instructions and datasets for learning new skills.
-The tutorials are usually assocaited with a library, framework, or concept that is new and useful to know.
+This repository contains the various instructions and datasets for using different services and tools.
+The instructions are usually assocaited with a library, framework, or concept that is new and useful to know.

 ### Table of Contents